Azana Spa shooting: Perpetrator

-Radcliffe Franklin Haughton, a 45-year-old male from Brown Deer, was tentatively identified as the shooter.
-Haughton was raised in Jamaica and moved to the United States as an adult, first taking up residence in Illinois, and later moving to the Milwaukee area.
+Radcliffe Franklin Haughton (December 15, 1966 – October 21, 2012), a 45-year-old male from Brown Deer, was tentatively identified as the shooter.
+Haughton was raised in Jamaica and moved to the United States as an adult, first taking up residence in Northern Cook County, Illinois, and later moving to the Milwaukee area.
 He had one daughter, age 12, with estranged wife Zina Haughton, and a stepdaughter, age 20, who was working in the building with her mother Zina Haughton at the time of the shooting.
 Haughton formerly served in the U.S. Marines.

-His father, Radcliffe Haughton, Sr., of Florida said he spoke with his son a few days before and nothing seemed amiss.
+His father, Radcliffe Haughton Sr., of Florida said he spoke with his son a few days before and nothing seemed amiss.
 He had called for his son to turn himself in.
 At the time of the shooting, Haughton had been issued a restraining order and was not allowed to possess firearms.
 Less than a week before the shooting, Haughton warned his father and a neighbor that he would kill his wife and other people "if [he] had a gun".
 The day before the shooting, he purchased the weapon used in the shootings online for $500 and bought extra ammunition from a local store.

 Victims

 Three women were killed in the attack.
 One of them was the perpetrator's wife, Zina Haughton, 42, also of Brown Deer, Wisconsin, according to the Waukesha County medical examiner's office.
 She had heroically tried to dissuade and calm her husband to defuse the situation before being shot, according to witnesses.

 The other two deceased women were identified as 32-year-old Cary L. Robuck of Racine and 38-year-old Maelyn M. Lind of Merton.

+Zina Haughton was shot multiple times, Robuck was shot once in the neck, and Lind was shot in the head and chest.

 The living victims included a woman seven months pregnant who was shot in the neck, another who was shot in the thigh, a third who was shot in the hand, and a fourth whose injuries were not further specified; all were expected to survive.
 All four were recovering at Froedtert Hospital from their gunshot wounds, three of them being in satisfactory condition and the fourth in critical condition; three of these victims required surgery.